dbouquin/mcp_conda_claude_tutorial/README.md

 ## What's Next?

-This tutorial covers the basics of building an MCP server but more could be added
+This tutorial covers the basics of building an MCP server but more could be added.
+Potential enhancements include:

-### Potential Enhancements

 1. **Caching**: Store API results temporarily to reduce API calls
 2. **More endpoints**: The NYTimes Books API has additional endpoints (like reviews and history)